ebingrav/avwiki/Category:Transfigured_Forest.md

 ## Adventuring

-If you plan on coming here, make frequent use of the [heavily scarred ent](Heavily_Scarred_Ent "wikilink") to keep your hps up, as things can get nasty quickly and the swarmy nature of this cursed area makes a CR difficult.
+If you plan on coming here, make frequent use of the [heavily scarred ent](Heavily_Scarred_Ent.md "wikilink") to keep your hps up, as things can get nasty quickly and the swarmy nature of this cursed area makes a CR difficult.
 Also, try to bring a caster as their area spells are incredibly useful in this area.

 This is a huge hero area with lots of aggie and dangerous